 Vincent had taken a canal boat to Nieuw-Amsterdam and Veenoord from Hoogeveen using money received from Theo and his father.
 He was full of praise for the journey and the lovely sights he had seen along the way:

 “In short, I’m very pleased about this trip, for I’m full of what I’ve seen.
 The heath was extraordinarily beautiful this evening. […] The sky was an inexpressibly delicate lilac white — not fleecy clouds, because they were more joined together and covered the whole sky, but tufts in tints more or less of lilac — grey — white — a single small rent through which the blue gleamed.
 Then on the horizon a sparkling red streak — beneath it the surprisingly dark expanse of brown heath, and a multitude of low roofs of small huts standing out against the glowing red streak.”
+Read the complete letter

 The heath had a calming effect on Vincent: